Essential Google Analytics Website Metrics To Track

 Definition

 Pageviews measure how often a page on your website is viewed.
-A good pageview count indicates high interest in specific content, while bad pageviews, like a low count, suggest that the page is underperforming or not engaging enough.
+A good pageview count indicates strong interest in specific content, while low pageviews suggest the page is underperforming or not engaging enough.

 Why It’s Important